Introduction to AI and data science

 Lying with statistics and how to spot it

-Michael Li is the founder of The Data Incubator, an elite fellowship program that trains and places data scientists and quants with advanced degrees (PhD or masters) into industry roles.
-Formerly, Michael served as a data science lead with Foursquare and with Andreessen Horowitz.
-He holds PhD in Math from Princeton University.
+Michael Li is the founder of the Data Incubator, an elite fellowship program that trains and places data scientists and quants with advanced degrees (PhD or masters) into industry roles.
+Previously, Michael was a data science lead with Foursquare and with Andreessen Horowitz.
+He holds PhD in math from Princeton University.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?